Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 The cherry family, yes.

-Okay, that's great name.
+Okay, that's a great name.

-This has been suggested by Sophie and it's a pretty fun story.
+Sophie and it's a pretty fun story.

-So in the mid to late 1800s, the Cherry Family lived on a farm in Marion, Iowa.
+So in the mid to late 1800s, the Cherry family lived on a farm in Marion, Iowa.

-And they were raised on a farm in Lynn County.
+They were raised on a farm in Lynn County.

-Their mother Laura died in 1875, leaving the kids in the care of their father and all the
+Their mother Laura died in 1875, leaving the kids in the care.

-family, the whole family, dad and all the kids, tended to the 40-acre farm.
+of their father and all the family, the whole family, dad and all the kids, tended to the 40-acre

-I think the sisters accepted this story because as writer Jack L. Hyr writes and he has an
+descendants of English nobility.
+I think the sisters accepted this story because as writer Jack

-amazing story that I will draw from a lot.
+L. High writes, and he has an amazing story that I will draw from a lot, he writes,

-He writes, these poorly dressed barefoot and socially awkward sisters needed an ego boost
+These poorly dressed barefoot and socially awkward sisters needed an ego boost

-and they accepted their father's family in broodery.
+and they accepted their father's family embroidery.

 That's kind of nice.